hellowac/pydantic-zh-cn/docs/blog/pydantic-v2.md

     when serialising, data can be exported to a python object, then serialised, see [below](#improvements-to-dumpingserializationexport).

-### Validation without a Model :thumbsup:
+### 没有模型的验证 :thumbsup:

 In pydantic V1 the core of all validation was a pydantic model, this led to a significant performance penalty and extra complexity when the output data type was not a model.

 pydantic-core operates on a tree of validators with no "model" type required at the base of that tree.